Tax Troubles? We've Got You Covered!

 Section 194J-TDS on Professional or Technical Fees

-Section 194J under the income tax covers TDS deduction on fees for professional or technical services.
-This section covers doctors, accountants, engineers, interior designers, architects and also people associated with advertising field.
-In this guide we will explain you all the provisions related to section 194J under income tax act.
+Section 194J covers doctors, accountants, engineers, interior designers, architects, and also people associated with the advertising field.
+In this guide, we will explain to you all the provisions related to section 194j of the Income Tax Act.

-According to Section 194J, any person (other than an individual or a Hindu Undivided Family) making payment to a resident for professional or technical services is required to deduct TDS at the rate of 10% or 2% as applicable of the amount paid or credited to the recipient.
-Also if the payee does not provide PAN to deductor TDS will be deducted at rate of 20%.
+According to Section 194J of the Income Tax Act, any person (other than an individual or a Hindu Undivided Family) making payment to a resident for professional or technical services is required to deduct TDS at the rate of 10% or 2% as applicable of the amount paid or credited to the recipient.
+Also, if the payee does not provide PAN to the deductor, the 194J TDS rate would be 20%.

-Individual or a Hindu undivided family, whose total sales or turnover from the business or profession exceed the threshold limits specified under section 44AB during the immediately preceding financial year in which fees for professional services or technical services is credited or paid, shall be liable to deduct income-tax under this section
+Individuals or a Hindu undivided family whose total sales or turnover from the business or profession exceed the threshold limits specified under section 44AB during the immediately preceding financial year in which fees for professional services or technical services are credited or paid shall be liable to deduct income-tax under this section.

-In the case of fees for technical services provided by a person who is not resident in India, the TDS rate is generally higher at 20% and Section 195 covers such payments.
+Regarding fees for technical services provided by a person not resident in India, the TDS rate is generally higher at 20%, and Section 195 covers such payments.

 The person making the payment is responsible for deducting the TDS and depositing it to the government within the specified time frame.
 The deducted TDS is then credited to the recipient's income tax account, and the recipient can claim credit for the TDS while filing their income tax return.